Meet Our Detectives:

 - Have a concern for your safety or the safety of your children.

 - Understand that it is unlawful to use the information to commit a crime against a registered sex offender or to engage in illegal discrimination or harassment of such an offender.

-Any individuals needing to register with UPD, or anyone requesting to review this information may contact Detective Christopher Brown at 562.985.8938 or Christopher.Brown@csulb.edu to set up an appointment.
+Any individuals needing to register with UPD, or anyone requesting to review this information, may contact Detective Sergeant John Leyva at 562.985.0011 or Johnny.Leyva@csulb.edu.